About The Area

 Crossing The Peace River

 TwSunset over Charlotte Harbor with the Punta Gorda Bridge in the backgroundo of the three bridges that connect Port Charlotte and Punta Gorda run side-by-side, one northbound, the other south, over the Peace River.
 These bridges offer one of Southwest Florida's most scenic walks, while the sunset behind the bridges is one of the most picturesque sites in the area.
-In fact, the entire area orients toward our gorgeous sunsets, and offers many waterfront restaurants that feature gorgeous views at all times of the day.
+In fact, the entire area orients toward our gorgeous sunsets, and offers many waterfront restaurants that feature stunning views at all times of the day.

 Charlotte Harbor